-We also use telephones to communicate with and market to customers and prospective customers and some of these communications may be subject to the Telephone Consumer Protection Act, or TCPA, and other telemarketing laws.
+We also use telephones to communicate with and market to customers and prospective customers and some of these communications may be subject to the TCPA, and other telemarketing laws.
 The TCPA and other laws, including state laws, relating to telemarketing restrict our ability to market and engage in other communications using the telephone in certain respects.
 For instance, the TCPA prohibits us from using an automatic telephone dialing system to make certain telephone calls or transmit text messages to wireless telephone numbers without prior express consent or without consulting the FTC's national "Do Not Call" registry.
 We have policies and technical controls in place to comply with the TCPA and other telemarketing laws, including processes and procedures to consult the "Do Not Call" registry and to ensure that automated telephone calls are not performed without obtaining prior consent.
 However, despite our legal compliance, we have in the past and may in the future become subject to claims that we have violated the TCPA and/or other telemarketing laws.
 See "-From time to time we are subject to various legal proceedings which could adversely affect our business, financial condition or results of operations."
 The TCPA provides for private rights of action and potential statutory damages for each violation and additional penalties for each willful violation, and other telemarketing laws may entail additional remedies.
-In the event that we are found to have violated the TCPA and/or other telemarketing laws, our business, operating from call centers.
-Customers or qualified prospects may not reliably receive our customers and publick or put customer warnings on calls originating from call centers.
-Customers or qualified prospects may not reliably receive our communications.
-If we are unable to communicate effectively by e-mail or telephone with our customers and qualified prospects as a result of legislation, blockage, screening technologies or otherwise, our business, opera
+In the event that we are found to have violated the TCPA and/or other telemarketing laws, our business, operating results and financial condition could be harmed and liability incurred.
+In addition, telephone carriers may block or put customer warnings on calls originating from call centers.
+Customers increasingly screen their incoming e-mails, telephone calls, and text messages, including by using screening tools and warnings, and, therefore, our customers or qualified prospects may not reliably receive our communications.
+If we are unable to communicate effectively by e-mail or telephone with our customers and qualified prospects as a result of legislation, blockage, screening technologies or otherwise, our business, operating results and financial condition would be harmed.